kean/articles/2021-03-30-swiftui-experment.markdown

 ## Restospective

 Everyone wants to know the answer to the question: is SwiftUI ready for production?
 It's more nuanced than that.
 For Pulse, SwiftUI was undoubtedly the right tool.
-But there are some aspects of SwiftUI that I'm not crazy about.
+But there are also some aspects of SwiftUI that I'm not crazy about.

-### Went Well
+### Good

 - **Iteration Speed**